RRSR/rrsr.github.io/README.md

 # rrsr.github.io

-## This is a repository to demonstrate the work I have been trying out via a public URL.
+## This is a repository to demonstrate an Angular application publicly.

 At present this repository contains a small application built using the below dependencies :
 1. Angular 5 (5.0) framework (https://github.com/angular/angular).